Dakota Southern Railway: Platte Line operator

 In September 2015, 27 years after Dakota Southern stopped operating the line, Dakota Southern was chosen by the State Railway Board to again operate the long out-of-service Napa Junction – Platte line in southern South Dakota.
 In November 2016, the South Dakota Railway Board agreed with terms on a 10-year contract with Dakota Southern to lease and restore service between Napa Junction and Ravinia.
 Plans were made to replace 2,000 ties so that the railroad could operate the first 10 miles of track, as far as Tabor, within 30 days.
 As of November 2021 Google Maps showed that tanker cars were stored on the line as far west as the Tabor elevator.
 Grade crossings in Tabor were paved over.
 In addition a 40-million-dollar Dakota Plains Ag Center grain facility opened in 2017 at Napa Junction.

 In June 2020 the South Dakota Railway Board agreed to ask the federal Surface Transportation Board to railbank 33 miles of the Platte Line between Tyndall and Ravinia.
 The remainder of the line beyond Ravinia to Platte had already been railbanked.
 If approved the ties and rails would be removed and salvaged and Dakota Southern Railway's lease amended to end at Tyndall.

 The South Dakota DOT had previously authorized sale of the Platte Line to investors in a proposed ethanol plant in Wagner in 2006, but the sale fell through and the authorization was withdrawn in 2011.

+In July 2025 the South Dakota State Rail Board terminated Dakota Southern's lease of the Platte Line 17 months early after Dakota Southern failed to make its May 1, 2025 lease payment of $179,134.
+Mike Williams stated that car storage revenue had fallen from $6.8 million to $1.2 million in part due to the widespread adoption of precision scheduled railroading.